-In addition, beginning January 1, 2007, we account for uncertainties related to income taxes in compliance with FIN No 48, Accounting for Uncertainty in Income Taxes-an interpretation of SFAS No. 109.
-Under FIN No. 48, we evaluate our tax positions taken or expected to be taken in a tax return for recognition and measurement on our financial statements.
+In addition, beginning January 1, 2007, we account for uncertainties related to income taxes in compliance with FIN 48.
+Under FIN 48, we evaluate our tax positions taken or expected to be taken in a tax return for recognition and measurement on our financial statements.
 Only those tax positions that meet the more likely than not threshold are recognized on the financial statements at the largest amount of benefit that is a greater than 50 percent likely of ultimately being realized.